mgechev/blog.mgechev.com/_drafts/webrtc-peer-to-peer-chat-with-react.markdown

 });
 ```

-Once we receive event, which indicates that new user is connected we make sure that the user is not ourselves.
-In case it is a different user we establish connection with by calling the "private" `_connectTo` method.
+Once we receive event, which indicates that new user is connected, we make sure that the peer is not ourselves.
+In case new user is connected, we establish connection with by calling the "private" `_connectTo` method.

 The callback for `USER_DISCONNECTED` is almost analogous so we won't take a further look at it.